Skip Navigation

 • Under what conditions and practices do reading comprehension interventions improve student achievement in reading in either social studies or science?

 The evaluation questions are being addressed by an experimental design in which 89 schools within ten districts were randomly assigned to one of four competitively-selected reading comprehension programs or to a control group using the usual school reading program.
-The reading comprehension curricula being evaluated were competitively selected, and are appropriate for funding under Title I. Four programs were implemented in 5th grade classrooms during the 2006–07 school year: ReadAbout (Scholastic), Reading for Knowledge (Success for All), Project CRISS, and Read for Real (Zane-Bloser).
+The interventions evaluated were appropriate for funding under Title I for improving the skills of struggling readers.
+Four programs were implemented in 5th grade classrooms during the 2006–07 school year: ReadAbout (Scholastic), Reading for Knowledge (Success for All), Project CRISS, and Read for Real (Zane-Bloser).

-No positive impacts of the curricula on student reading comprehension were found in the study's first year; however, students in schools using the Reading for Knowledge curriculum scored statistically significantly lower than control group students.
-Key findings after two years of using the curricula include:
+• No positive impacts of the curricula on student reading comprehension were found in the study's first year; however, students in schools using the Reading for Knowledge curriculum scored statistically significantly lower than control group students.

 • There was a positive, statistically significant impact of ReadAbout on social studies reading comprehension when teachers used it for a second year.
 This reading program teaches students comprehension skills using a computer program that adapts to each student's reading level.
 The program also allowed for easier integration of small-group instruction and provided immediate feedback to students.